Highlights of the Program

 - Exploring CO₂ behavior during pipeline release events and its significance as a dense gas

-- Identifying key modeling inputs that guide assessments of rupture pathways across terrains
+- Key modeling inputs that guide assessments of rupture pathways across diverse terrains

-- Comparing CO₂ dispersion patterns within flat landscapes and more complex topographic settings
+- A comparison of CO₂ dispersion patterns within flat landscapes and more complex topographic settings

-- Highlighting the influence that changing modeling assumptions can have on predicted hazards
+- The influence of changing modeling assumptions on predicted hazard outcomes

 15:55 - 16:00